jrenaud90/TidalPy/Documentation/RadialSolver/3 - Radial Solver Helpers.md

 The helper functions described here are designed to give users an easy interface to provide data that is then translated into the inputs required by the `radial_solver` function.

 These functions are not designed to be particularly efficient.
 So it is recommended to use them until you get comfortable with the kind of inputs `radial_solver` requires.
 At that point it would be more efficient to make the inputs correctly from the beginning and forego using these functions.
+That being said, benchmarking shows that they only add about a 2% -- 10% overhead depending on the layer structure.

 [^1]: If a crash does occur, please report it on TidalPy's GitHub issues page.
 Please include the exact inputs used.